edlinkiii/js-query/docs/filter.md

 Used for removing unwanted elements from a previously selected elementList.

 ### elementList.filter(selector)
-When a valid selector is passed, only matching elements are returned in an `Array` If no elements are found matching the selector, an empty `Array` is returned.
+When a valid selector is passed, only matching elements are returned in a `NodeList` If no elements are found matching the selector, an empty `NodeList` is returned.

 ```javascript
 // const $blueItems = $items.filter('.blue'); // --> jQuery